ciwemb/bortvin-2023-orf1p/README.md

-# bortvin-2023-orf1p
+# Welcome!
+This repository contains the pipelines used for the sequencing data analyses published in De Luca et al., 2023 https://doi.org/10.1101/2023.01.09.523313

-# Characterization of the RNA present in L1 ORF1p macromolecular complexes isolated from Maelstrom-mutant mouse testes
+## Characterization of the RNA present in L1 ORF1p macromolecular complexes isolated from Maelstrom-mutant mouse testes

-piRNA-deficient Maelstrom (Mael) null mice are characterized by a strong upregulation of retrotransposon LINE-1 (L1) in meiotic spermatocytes.
+piRNA-deficient Maelstrom (*Mael*) null mice are characterized by a strong upregulation of retrotransposon LINE-1 (L1) in meiotic spermatocytes.
 This defect turns out in the accumulation of L1 RNA and ORF1p in their cytoplasm and the formation of prominent ribonucleoprotein aggregates.
-We used 3-months-old Mael-/- male mice to characterize the RNA present in those ORF1p aggregates.
-To favor the isolation of complexed versus free ORF1p protein, we first fractionated Mael-/- testis extracts (that we refer to as TOTAL) by sucrose gradient ultracentrifugation, in the presence of EDTA.
+We used 3-months-old *Mael-/-* male mice to characterize the RNA present in those ORF1p aggregates.
+To favor the isolation of complexed versus free ORF1p protein, we first fractionated *Mael-/-* testis extracts (that we refer to as TOTAL) by sucrose gradient ultracentrifugation, in the presence of EDTA.
 We then pooled the sucrose fractions where ORF1p macromolecular complexes sediment (fractions 5-8) and used this pool as the INPUT for an anti-ORF1p co-immunoprecipitation (IP) followed by RNA-seq.

 This repository contains the pipeline used for the analysis of the generated RNA-seq data.
 Raw data have been deposited in NCBI’s Gene Expression Omnibus and are accessible through GEO Series accession number GSE222416 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE222416).

 Code contributors: Anuj Gupta, Chiara De Luca

-# Effect of the upregulation of retrotransposon LINE-1 on translation in the mouse testis
+## Effect of the upregulation of retrotransposon LINE-1 on translation in the mouse testis

 We used piRNA-deficient Maelstrom (Mael) null mice to investigate the effect of LINE-1 retrotransposon upregulation on translation efficiency (TE) in the germline.
 We collected Mael+/- and Mael-/- testes at postnatal day 16 (P16), when LINE-1 upregulation in Mael-/- spermatocytes is manifest, and performed ribosome profiling.
 RNA-seq analysis of the same samples was performed in parallel to evaluate the contribution of transcriptional changes to variations in footprint levels.